 - has been fever free for 24 hours without the use of fever-lowering medication.
-A fever is defined as a temperature of 100 degrees or higher orally. - has been free of vomiting or diarrhea for 24 hours after the last episode of such or has a doctor's note indicating the student may return to school prior to the 24 hour time period. - is free of continuous coughing. - is free of lice.
+A fever is defined as a temperature of 100.4 degrees Fahrenheit or higher.
+If a student has a fever in the middle of the night, they will need to stay home the next day. - has been free of vomiting or diarrhea for 24 hours without the use of medication after the last episode of such or has a doctor's note indicating the student may return to school prior to the 24 hour time period.
+If your student vomits or has diarrhea in the middle of the night, they will need to stay home from school the next day. - is free of continuous coughing. - is free of lice and nits.